Theorems of Carath\'{e}odory, Minkowski-Weyl, and Gordan up to symmetry: Equivariant Gordan's lemma

 \begin{corollary} Let $\C=(C_n)_{n\geq 1}$ be a stabilizing $\Sym$-invariant chain of finitely generated rational cones with $C_n\subseteq\RR^n_{\ge0}$ for $n\ge1$.
 Then $\M=(M_{n})_{n\geq 1}$ with $M_n=C_n\cap\ZZ^n$ for $n\ge1$ is a stabilizing $\Sym$-invariant chain of finitely generated normal monoids. \end{corollary}

 \begin{proof} First, Gordan's lemma implies that each normal monoid $M_n$ is finitely generated.
 Let $C=\bigcup_{n\geq 1} C_n$ and $M=\bigcup_{n\geq 1} M_n$.
-Then $M=C\cap\ZZ^\infty.$ Using Lemma~\ref{l:globallocalcones} we know that $C$ is a $\Sym$-equivariantly finitely generated rational cone.
-Hence, $M$ a is $\Sym$-equivariantly finitely generated monoid by Theorem~\ref{t:Gordan}.
+Then $M=C\cap\ZZ^\infty.$ Applying Lemma~\ref{l:globallocalcones} we know that $C$ is a $\Sym$-equivariantly finitely generated rational cone.
+Hence, $M$ a is $\Sym$-equivariantly finitely generated monoid by virtue of Theorem~\ref{t:Gordan}.
 The desired conclusion thus follows from \cite[Corollary 5.13]{KLR}. \end{proof}